DrawZeroPoint/drv_package_v2/README.md

 ## 6. Development details
 1. To demonstrate the status of the robot, we use full-color LEDs to show the status with these light code (std_msgs::UInt16) defination:
 0: normal (green)

 1: warning (yellow) 2: error (red) 3: fatal error (red flash)

-10: fully bright (white) 11: extinguished (black) 12: breathing light (flashing purple) To set the status, message should be published to '/vision/error'
+10: fully bright (white) 11: extinguished (black) 12: breathing light (flashing purple)

+To set the status, message should be published to '/vision/error'

 2. The servo angles are published to /vision/servo, and transfered to /vision/motor which directly received by servos.
 These messages are in `std_msgs::UInt16MultiArray` format and the vector can contain 2, 3 or 4 parameters, including [pitch_angle, yaw_angle], [pitch_angle, yaw_angle, speed_for_both] or [pitch_angle, yaw_angle, pitch_speed, yaw_speed].
 The pitch angle is in range [60, 140], and yaw angle is in range [0, 180].
 You can publish the message like this: `rostopic pub /vision/servo std_msgs/UInt16MultiArray '{data: [90, 90]}' --once`, you should not directly publish to `/vision/motor`.

+3. To speed up the system, we let the image being published in 15Hz by setting data_skip as 1.
+Besides, we let the most used image topic to have jpeg_quality equal to 40, and search result image quality to be 20.
+See the launch files for detail.

 ## Author
 [Zhipeng Dong](https://github.com/DrawZeroPoint) zhipengdongneu@gmail.com (Discussion about this program is welcome)